Twig6943/Vanilla/README.md

 (This repo is going to be set to private, if roblox allows wine again.)

-(You might not have good experience with non-debian based distros)
+(Although Arch-based distros are supported too, You might not have good experience with non-debian based distros)

 ### Current clients and servers:
 Status|Architecture